Thaddeus757/Thaddeus757.github.io/index.md

 # Thaddeus Boyd Jr

 Welcome to my digtial portfolio of all my Cybersecurity/IT projects.
 This is my showcase of my skills and hands on experience.
-Thank you for consideration
+Thank you for consideration!

-## Header 2
+# Virtual Machine Threat Lab

+In this project I used a Windows 10 Virtual Machine to setup a simple Honeypot with a catch.
+Every attacker, every threat is traced back in high detail.

 > This is a blockquote following a header.
 >